Usage basics for the Dataiku Python API#

 The main interface to interact with the backend is through your browser by accessing Dataiku’s web interface.
 However, to provide more flexibility to advanced users, there is a programmatic alternative: Dataiku’s public API.

-Working at this fine-grained level can be cumbersome and require lots of code to manage the HTTP query properly.
-While Dataiku’s REST API endpoints are fully documented, we strongly advise our coder users to rely on the Python client instead.
+At its core, Dataiku’s public API is a collection of RESTful API endpoints that can be queried via HTTP.
+Working at this fine-grained level can be cumbersome and requires lots of code to manage the HTTP query properly.
+We strongly advise our coder users to rely on the Python client instead.
+Please refer to this documentation for more information on the REST API and its usage.

 The benefits of the Python API client#